akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry raised an eyebrow.
 “That is truly a father’s question.”

 “I am old.”
 Harold met his eyes.
-“I will not live forever.
+“I shall not live forever.
 My daughter refused every man I have ever brought before her.
 She has a mind of her own, and I have not tried to break it.”

 “You are saying she might even refuse my son?”